Church Planter using business in Kazakhstan

-Could you use your business skills to plant a church in Kazakhstan?
-You will start a business and integrate that work with church planting.
-The first two years would be focused on language learning at a university.
+Could you use your business skills to plant a church on the Silk Road?
+The first two years would be focused on language learning at a city university.

 Qualities & Gifts Sought